-2017 Mid-Term Incentive Plan (MTIP)
+Mid-Term Incentive Plan (MTIP)

 In 2017, as a result of a compensation review by Willis Towers Watson, the Corporation implemented a new Mid-Term Incentive Plan (MTIP).
-The MTIP is intended to incentivize and recognize our executive and senior management team for their contributions to the sustained performance of the Corporation.
-The MTIP focuses on sustained medium-term (three year) performance.
-Under the MTIP, eligible participants receive an annual grant of Performance Share Units ("PSUs") pursuant to the Corporation's Executive Share Unit Plan ("ESUP").
+The MTIP provided a share-based award to members of the senior management team to recognize and incentivize their contribution to a sustained, three-year performance of the Corporation.
+Under the MTIP, eligible participants received an annual grant of Performance Share Units ("PSUs") pursuant to the Corporation's Executive Share Unit Plan ("ESUP").
 PSUs vest in accordance with performance criteria set by the Board.
-The 2017 performance criteria is the three-year average return on equity at the end of 2019.
-The performance criteria are intended to align shareholder and management interests.